wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'help desperate students graduate first of their class', 'create a new powerful spell',
     'ruin the reputation of a local WIZARD',
   ];
+ gen_data['insectareculture'] = [
+    'hiding among ELVES',
+    'coming from an hollow astral planet',
+    'who replaced the local ELVES long ago',
+    'on a covert mission',
+    'trading goods from their sky-ships',
+    'aiming to consume all the crops from this world', ];
+   gen_data['insectareproblem'] = [
+    'as agents of an astral alliance of species',
+    'and garding their nearby queen',
+    'to assassinate an important person',
+    'to summon a plague of astral locusts',
+    'with their articial puppet ELVES',
+    'after travelling back in time',
+  ];
  // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
     </script>